 - things just aren’t working out with breastfeeding

-Breastfeeding peer counselors are available for WIC clients at Pascua Yaqui WIC Program and Native Health WIC.
+Breastfeeding peer counselors are available for WIC clients at the Pascua Yaqui WIC Program.

 For more information, contact: